Reversibility of Whole-Plane SLE: Introduction

 Since the initial point and final point of a radial SLE are topologically different, the time-reversal of a radial SLE trace can not be a radial SLE trace.
 However, we may consider whole-plane SLE instead, which describes a random fractal curve in the Riemann sphere $\ha\C=\C\cup\{\infty\}$ that grows from one interior point to another interior point.
 Whole-plane SLE is related to radial SLE as follows: conditioned on the initial part of a whole-plane SLE$_\kappa$ trace, the rest part of such trace has the distribution of a radial SLE$_\kappa$ trace that grows in the complementary domain of the initial part of this trace.
 The main result of this paper is the following theorem.

 \begin{Theorem} Whole-plane SLE$_\kappa$ satisfies reversibility for $\kappa\in(0,4]$. \end{Theorem}

 The theorem in the case $\kappa=2$ has been proved in \cite{int-LERW}.
-The proof used the reversibility of loop-erased random walk (LERW, \cite{Law}) and the convergence of LERW to whole-plane SLE$_2$.
-In this paper we also studied the reversibility whole-plane SLE$(\kappa,s)$ process, which is defined by adding a constant drift to the driving function for the whole-plane SLE$_\kappa$ process.
-Such process is interesting because it is related to the radial SLE$(\kappa,s)$ process, which satisfies Domain Markov Property as the radial SLE$_\kappa$ does.
-We find that the whole-plane SLE$(\kappa,s)$ process also satisfies reversibility for any $\kappa\in(0,4]$ and $s\in\R$.
+The proof used the reversibility of loop-erased random walk (LERW for short, see \cite{Law}) and the convergence of LERW to whole-plane SLE$_2$.
+In this paper we will obtain a slightly more general result: the reversibility of whole-plane SLE$(\kappa,s)$ process, which is defined by adding a constant drift to the driving function for the whole-plane SLE$_\kappa$ process.
 This is the statement of Theorem \ref{Main-Thm-skew}.